Laura-Gomez/BS-TSS/README.md

 ### OUTPUT FILES

  - Histograms of the distance between the known BSs for a specific TF and the known TSS´s associated to those site
- - TSS.activated.all: Number of possible TSS-BS interactions for all BSs associated to activated genes.
+ - *TSS.activated.all*: Number of possible TSS-BS interactions for all BSs associated to activated genes.
 For regulon TSSs
- - TSS.activated.pass: Number of TSS-BS interactions that pass the distance filter for all BSs associated to activated genes.
+ - *TSS.activated.pass*: Number of TSS-BS interactions that pass the distance filter for all BSs associated to activated genes.
 For Regulon TSSs
- - TSS.repressed.all: Same as TSS.activated.all.
+ - *TSS.repressed.all*: Same as TSS.activated.all.
 BSs associated to repressed genes
- - TSS.repressed.pass: Same as TSS.activated.pass.
+ - *TSS.repressed.pass*: Same as TSS.activated.pass.
 BSs associated to repressed genes
- - HT-TSS.activated.all: Same as TSS.activated.all.
+ - *HT-TSS.activated.all*: Same as TSS.activated.all.
 TSSs taken from HT experiment.
- - HT-TSS.activated.pass: Same as TSS.activated.pass.
+ - *HT-TSS.activated.pass*: Same as TSS.activated.pass.
 TSSs taken from HT experiment.
- - HT-TSS.repressed.all: Same as TSS.repressed.all.
+ - *HT-TSS.repressed.all*: Same as TSS.repressed.all.
 TSSs taken from HT experiment.
- - HT-TSS.repressed.pass: Same as TSS.repressed.pass.
+ - *HT-TSS.repressed.pass*: Same as TSS.repressed.pass.
 TSSs taken from HT experiment.

 ### OUTPUT DIRECTORIES
 Each output directory containd two directories: Activated and Repressed:

- - Activated: Contains all TSS-BS distances for all genes classifies as Activated in the expression data
+ - *Activated*: Contains all TSS-BS distances for all genes classifies as Activated in the expression data
- - Repressed:  Contains all TSS-BS distances for all genes classifies as Repressed in the expression data
+ - *Repressed*:  Contains all TSS-BS distances for all genes classifies as Repressed in the expression data

 Each subdirectory contains one file per gene.
 In these files, each columns represents a BS and each row represents a TSS.

 The output directories are:
- - TSS: All distances from BSs to known TSSs (regulon TSSs)
+ - *TSS*: All distances from BSs to known TSSs (regulon TSSs)
- - TSS-PASS: Distances that passed the distance filter (regulon TSSs)
+ - *TSS-PASS*: Distances that passed the distance filter (regulon TSSs)
- - HT-TSS: All distances from BSs to HT TSSs (eg, Storsz TSSs)
+ - *HT-TSS*: All distances from BSs to HT TSSs (eg, Storsz TSSs)
- - HT-TSS-PASS: Distances that passed the distance filter (eg, Storsz TSSs)
+ - *HT-TSS-PASS*: Distances that passed the distance filter (eg, Storsz TSSs)

 ### RUN